Policies/Information for Authors

-Manuscripts are accepted for consideration with the understanding that: (1) at least one author is a current member of the American Academy for Health Behavior; (2) it has been submitted solely to HBR; (3) it has not been previously published, either in whole or in part; and (4) the contents have not been posted previously in any online format.
+A manuscript is accept for consideration with the understanding that: (1) it has been submitted solely to HBR; (2) it has not been previously published, either in whole or in part; and (3) the contents have not been posted previously in any online format.

 Submission of a manuscript is understood to indicate that the authors have complied with all policies as delineated in this document and the Editorial Policies.
 The editors adhere to the ethical standards established by the Committee on Publication Ethics (www.publicationethics.org) who will adjudicate any breach of scientific integrity.
 Individuals who violate these policies are subject to editorial action including, but not limited to: (1) disclosure of violations to employers, funding agencies, or other journal offices; and/or (2) publication of a retraction, correction, editorial expression of concern, or editorial.